 - Cellulose—primarily composed of recycled paper, cellulose insulation does not adversely affect your Chatham home’s indoor air quality, is easy on the environment, and (like cotton) has boron added for fire resistance.
 This material is blown into wall and ceiling openings, between attic joists, and can even be applied (with a binder) to attic roof undersides.
 Like cotton, it is not appropriate where moisture could ruin its insulating value (below grade or in crawlspaces).

-- Polyisocyanurate (nicknamed polyiso)—rigid foam board (often foil covered).
-The legions of tiny air bubbles trapped in the foam insulate extremely well, so even a thin sheet can add high R-value.
+- Polyisocyanurate (nicknamed polyiso)—rigid foam board (often foil-covered).
+The legions of tiny air bubbles trapped in the foam insulate extremely well, so even a thin sheet can add a high R-value.

-- Polystyrene—extruded (sold as XPS) polystyrene is the blue foam board you often see applied on the exterior of building and home construction, before the outer architectural surface is attached.
+- Polystyrene—extruded (sold as XPS) polystyrene is the blue foam board you often see applied on the exterior of the building and home construction before the outer architectural surface is attached.
 Expanded (EPS) is nicknamed beadboard and, like XPS, can be used in moist conditions with a foil film.